AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: AlphaZero

-This paragraph explains Monte Carlo tree search (MCTS) for AlphaZero.
-Each node in the game tree represents the state of game and has the edge $(s, a)$ for all the valid action.
+This subsection explains the Monte Carlo tree search (MCTS) in AlphaZero.
+Each node in the game tree represents the state of the game and has an edge $(s, a)$ for all valid actions.
 Each edge stores a set of statistics, $\{N(s, a), W(s, a), Q(s, a), P(s, a)\}$, where $N(s, a)$ is the visit count, $W(s, a)$ is the cumulative value, $Q(s, a)$ is the mean value $Q(s, a) = W(s, a) /N(s, a)$, and $P(s, a)$ is the move probability.
-MCTS for AlphaZero consists of four steps: {\it Select}, {\it Expand and Evaluate}, {\it Backup}, and {\it Play}.
-The set of three steps, {\it Select}, {\it Expand and Evaluate}, and {\it Backup}, is called simulation and repeated $N_\mathrm{sim}$ times. {\it Play} is done after $N_\mathrm{sim}$ simulations.
+The MCTS for AlphaZero consists of four steps: {\it Select}, {\it Expand and Evaluate}, {\it Backup}, and {\it Play}.
+The set of three steps, {\it Select}, {\it Expand and Evaluate}, and {\it Backup}, is called simulation and is repeated $N_\mathrm{sim}$ times. {\it Play} is performed after $N_\mathrm{sim}$ simulations.

-In {\it Select}, the tree is traveled from the root node $s_\mathrm{root}$ to the leaf node $s_L$ at time-step $L$ using a variant of the PUCT (Polynomial Upper Confidence bound for Tree search) algorithm.
-At each time-step $t < L$, the selected action $a_t$ has the maximum score described by the following equation:
+In {\it Select}, the tree is traveled from the root node $s_\mathrm{root}$ to the leaf node $s_L$ at time step $L$ using a variant of the polynomial upper confidence bound for tree search (PUCT) algorithm.
+At each time step $t < L$, the selected action $a_t$ has the maximum score, as described by the following equation: